Patriarch Kirill of Moscow: Support for the Russian invasion of Ukraine

 "We do not want to fight with anyone.
 Russia has never attacked anyone.
 It is surprising that a large and powerful country has never attacked anyone, it has only defended its borders."

 Patriarch Kirill has referred to the Russian invasion of Ukraine as "current events" and has avoided using terms like war or invasion, thereby complying with Russian censorship law.
-Kirill approves the invasion, and has blessed the Russian soldiers fighting there.
+Kirill approves of the invasion, and has blessed the Russian soldiers fighting there.
 As a consequence, several priests of the Russian Orthodox Church in Ukraine have stopped mentioning Kirill's name during the divine service.
 The Moscow patriarchate views Ukraine as a part of their "canonical territory".
 Kirill has said that the Russian army has chosen a very correct way.

 Kirill sees gay pride parades as a part of the reason behind Russian warfare against Ukraine.
 He has said that the war is not physically, but rather metaphysically, important.

 In the days after the world learned about the 2022 Bucha massacre by Russian invaders of Ukraine, Kirill said that his faithful should be ready to "protect our home" under any circumstance.

 On 6 March 2022 (Forgiveness Sunday holiday), during the liturgy in the Church of Christ the Savior, he justified Russia's attack on Ukraine, stating that it was necessary to side with "Donbas" (i.e. Donetsk and Luhansk People's Republic), where he said there is an ongoing 8-year "genocide" by Ukraine and where, Kirill said, Ukraine wants to enforce gay pride events upon the local population.
 Despite the holiday being dedicated to the concept of forgiveness, Kirill said there can't be forgiveness without delivering "justice" first, otherwise it's a capitulation and weakness.
 The speech came under international scrutiny, as Kirill reiterated President Putin's claim that Russia was fighting "fascism" in Ukraine.
 Throughout the speech, Kirill did not use the term "Ukrainian", but rather referred to both Russians and Ukrainians simply as "Holy Russians", also claiming Russian soldiers in Ukraine were "laying down their lives for a friend", referencing the Gospel of John.

 On 9 March 2022, after the liturgy, he declared that Russia has the right to use force against Ukraine to ensure Russia's security, that Ukrainians and Russians are one people, that Russia and Ukraine are one country, that the West incites Ukrainians to kill Russians to sow discord between Russians and Ukrainians and gives weapons to Ukrainians for this specific purpose, and therefore the West is an enemy of Russia and God.

 In a letter to the World Council of Churches (WCC) sent in March 2022, Kirill justified the attack on Ukraine by NATO enlargement, the protection of Russian language, and the establishment of the Orthodox Church of Ukraine.
 In this letter, he did not express condolences over deaths among Ukrainians.